awsdocs/amazon-aurora-user-guide/doc_source/Aurora.Managing.Performance.md

 DATAPOINTS	15614263296.0	15614263296.0	2020-08-06T00:19:00+00:00	Bytes
 ```

-The following example shows how with a cluster running Aurora MySQL version 1\.23 or 2\.09 and higher, or Aurora PostgreSQL 3\.3\.0 or 2\.6\.0 and higher, the free size reported by `AuroraVolumeBytesLeftTotal` reflects the higher 128 TiB size limit\.
+The following example shows how with a cluster running Aurora MySQL version 2\.09 or higher, or Aurora PostgreSQL, the free size reported by `AuroraVolumeBytesLeftTotal` reflects the 128\-TiB size limit\.

 ```
 $ aws cloudwatch get-metric-statistics --region us-east-1 --metric-name "AuroraVolumeBytesLeftTotal" \